-If a Respondent wishes to appeal a finding or Order of a Disciplinary Tribunal, he must within 21 days (or such longer period as the Disciplinary Committee may allow) of the date of the service upon him of such Order, give notice of Appeal to the Chair of the Appeal Panel.
+If a Respondent wishes to appeal a finding or Order of a Disciplinary Tribunal, he must within 21 days (or such longer period as the Disciplinary Committee may allow) of the date of the service upon him of such Order, give notice of Appeal to the Chairman of the Appeal Panel.
 Any such notice shall:

-- (i) state the grounds of Appeal and the grounds so stated shall not thereafter be amended except with the leave of the Appeal Tribunal appointed to hear such Appeal; - (ii) State whether the appellant appeals against one or more of its findings and orders or one or more of its orders only.
-An appeal against an order may be made conditionally upon an appeal against a finding failing; - (iii) State which of the grounds of appeal set out in bye law 6.37.1 the appellant is putting forward in support of each ground of appeal; and - (iv) if the Order appealed against is exclusion or suspension from Membership, be accompanied by a bank draft payable to the Institute for any costs directed to be paid unless the Chair or, failing him, the Vice-Chair of the Appeal Panel, in his absolute discretion, considers that to require such a bank draft would unfairly prejudice the Respondent's ability to appeal.
+- (i) state the grounds of Appeal and the grounds so stated shall not thereafter be amended except with the leave of the Appeal Tribunal appointed to hear such Appeal; and - (ii) if the Order appealed against is exclusion or suspension from Membership, be accompanied by a bank draft payable to the Institute for any costs directed to be paid unless the Chairman or, failing him, the Vice-Chairman of the Appeal Panel, in his absolute discretion, considers that to require such a bank draft would unfairly prejudice the Respondent's ability to appeal.